 George May, director and Chief Commercial Officer of bio-bean, said that “Coffee is highly calorific and lends itself to being a really fantastic fuel”.
 She added, “They burn about 20% hotter and 20% longer than wood logs do”.

 Final thoughts on coffee waste energy

 It is always nice to hear about developments like this.
-With that said, further evaluation or study should still be done, specifically in regards to carbon-based fuel’s replacement being in the top priority.
+With that said, further evaluation or study should still be done, specifically in regards to carbon-based fuel’s replacement being the top priority.